couchds/japanese-learning-agent/README.md

 - Home - Welcome page
 - Word Dictionary - Browse and search Japanese words from JMDict
 - Kanji Dictionary - Browse and search kanji characters
+- Draw Kanji - Draw kanji characters with mouse, touchpad, or stylus for recognition (frontend only)

 ## Usage